 Continuing with construction, there is an issue related to subcontractors.
 Often subcontractors like electricians, plumbers, HVAC, painters etc. provide both materials and labor to fulfill their contract.
 Technically they are not the final consumer of the materials and therefore purchase the materials from wholesalers and assess the tax to the contractor via their invoices.
 Some states require separation of the materials and labor component.
 The labor component is nontaxable and the materials is taxed at the regular rate.
 For the contractor, the key is to understand how the subcontractor will present their bill.
 This allows for proper estimation of the costs for a project.

 Another issue with sales tax relates to prepared foods.
 Many states exempt sales tax on the basic ingredients; but once combined as a prepared item or meal it becomes taxable.
-So if the business is in the food industry please be sure to read up on your state’s respective regulations.
+If the business is in the food industry please be sure to read up on your state’s respective regulations.

 Summary – Tracking Sales Tax